 With today's technology, it's easy to give your employees access to the rota 24/7.
 And there are different solutions that work for businesses of all sizes with every level of digital confidence.

 It'll make your life a lot easier if staff can access the most recent rota whenever they need it.
-No more phone calls, no more shift mix-ups, and no more worrying about whether staff have seen the newest rota.
+No more phone calls, no more shift mix-ups, and no more worrying about whether staff have seen the latest version.